PhungXuanAnh/django-rest-framework-sample/README.md

 [music/serializers.py](music/serializers.py)

-# 4. Music app
+# 5. Music app

+We will use this app for demonstrate all importance aspects of django rest framework

-## 4.1.
+## 5.1.
 Create new app and migrate database

 ```shell
 # django-admin startapp music